BryantJMoy/BryantJMoy.github.io/02research.md

 * [The Mayoral Email Archive](https://bryantjmoy.github.io/Projects/Mayoral_Email_Archive)

-* The Limited City?
-The Existence of Dynamic Responsiveness in Local Government
+* Responsiveness in the Patchwork of Local Government

 * "A Gaussian process regression and post-stratification model for grouped public opinion estimation." with Jacob Montgomery, Noah Dasanaike, and Santiago Olivella.